Reiko

 Assoc Prof Peter Wills.

-He gained a BSc in Chemistry and Biochemistry in 1973, his PhD in Biochemistry in 1977, and has held full time positions at a variety of leading overseas institutes.
+BSc in Chemistry and Biochemistry in 1973.
+PhD in Biochemistry in 1977.
+Held full time positions at a variety of leading overseas institutes.

 Dr Wills’ most recent research has been concerned with the early stages of biological evolution, especially the origins of genetic coding and biological information processing.
 Some of his collaborative research work into prions - the infectious agents active in transmissible spongiform encephalopathies - has involved the contained laboratory use of microbial genetic engineering for gene amplification and functional protein analysis.